RemkoDuursma/learningguidetor/18-versioncontrol.md

 - Maintain an online backup of your code base.

 These are all basic capabilities of version control, and as you can see an absolute requirement for even the somewhat serious coder.
 Here we use version control with *git*, the most popular system.
 In this chapter, I will give an informal introduction to version control, and focus on its use in Rstudio.
 The command line will also be introduced, particularly for somewhat more advanced options.
+The built-in menus in Rstudio are fine for most basic uses, although the use of the command line is recommended when you are committing many files at once (when Rstudio can be very slow and unresponsive).

 ## Basics of git